Iłża – Bishop’s Castle

 History

-The first, thirteenth-century bishop’s court in Iłża was located in the so-called Old Town.
+The first bishop’s manor, located on the eastern side of the Iłżanka River, operated in Iłża in the 13th century.
 It was destroyed during one of the Tatar invasions, which probably caused the settlement and the court to be moved to the other side of the river at the end of the 13th or at the beginning of the 14th century.
 There, in the second quarter of the fourteenth century, at the initiative of bishop Jan Grot, a stone castle was to be built.
 It served as a fortified seat of bishops and an administrative center, from where an extensive land estates were menaged.
 The castle housed the military crew, and later the starosts, and the castle law court for the subjects of Kraków bishops were also located there.
 The first written mention of the castle appeared in 1334, when Jan Grot issued a document with the annotation “in castro nostro”.

 In the 16th century, subsequent bishops, including Jan Konarski and Filip Padniewski, transformed the castle into a more comfortable residence with bastion fortifications.
 In 1588, it was destroyed by a fire, which was the reason for another, renaissance renovation and modernization under bishop Marcin Szyszkowski in the years 1616 – 1630.
 The castle was seriously damaged by the Swedes in 1655 and again ravaged two years later by Rákóczi’s army.
 Reconstruction and repairs were carried out in the second half of the 17th and 18th centuries.
 It was then that the modern boulevard was built on the eastern side of the castle, and the residential buildings were enlarged and modernized, although from the second half of the 18th century the castle began to deteriorate, which was deepened by the devastation of the fighting with the Bar Confederation.
 After a fire in the early 19th century, the castle fell into complete ruin.